Meet the first Black skeleton athlete to compete for the U.S. at the Olympics

 The transition from bobsledding to skeleton wasn't too difficult, Curtis said.

 A lot of the skills Curtis developed in bobsledding transferred smoothly over to skeleton.
-She said a racer must be "as explosive as possible" at the start, when they have to run as fast as they can and push as hard as possible before hopping on their moving sled.
-In skeleton, to maintain speed, a skeleton racer has to lay on their stomach and stay as flat as possible.
+She said racers must be "as explosive as possible" at the start, when they have to run as fast as they can and push as hard as possible before hopping onto their moving sled.
+In skeleton, to maintain speed, racers have to lie on their stomach and stay as flat as possible.

 Skeleton is done alone, but Curtis didn't get to where she is by herself.